How To Tee Up Your Golf Ball

 - Then why not forget the tee, right?
 Well, using a tee gives you a slight margin for error to help ensure crisp contact.

 - When teeing up a hybrid/long iron/fairway wood you want the golf ball to sit a little higher than a with a short iron.
-That is because we want to sweep the ball off the tee with the longer clubs.
+That is because we want to slight downward motion to almost sweeping it off the tee with the longer clubs.

-- Teeing the ball half an inch off the ground encourages you to get the ball up in the air a little easier so that you can hit it farther and straighter.
+- Teeing up half an inch off the ground encourages you to get the ball up in the air a little easier so that you can hit it farther and straighter.

 - If you tee the ball too high with these clubs it makes it harder to hit the sweet spot of the club face.
 Missing the sweet spot will cause you to lose distance and accuracy.

 - Teeing it up higher than that will encourage and upward swing path through impact which will cause a loss in power and even topping your shot.